Please welcome Joy from 21 Wale! Joy knows all about sewing for school boys. Thanks for stopping by Joy!

 And what detail is both interesting and useful?
 The pocket, of course!
 I thought I'd show you one method to assemble the classic cargo pocket.

-Step 1: Make the pattern piece and cut out the fabric, adding seam allowances to each edge.
+Step 1: Make the pattern piece and cut out the fabric, adding seam allowances to each edge

 If you want to convert a patch pocket (in other words, a square) into a cargo pocket, just add extensions.
-My extensions are equal to my seam allowance of ⅝".
+My extensions are equal to my seam allowance of ⅝″.
 In the photo you can see that I have added a seam allowance in addition to my pocket extensions.

 It's easy to do a shaped or rounded pocket, too.
 Just cut a long strip (plus seam allowance on both long edges) for an extension and sew it around the edge of the pocket.

-Step 2: Finish the edges.
+Step 2: Finish the edges

 This is optional.
-I suppose it's highly unlikely the pocket edges will fray to pieces sooner than the knees wear out.
+I suppose it’s highly unlikely the pocket edges will fray to pieces sooner than the knees wear out.
 But you never know!
+Serging or zig zag stitching the outer edges is a great way to make the pocket last longer and prevent strings inside the pocket from the raw edge.

-Step 3: Press under and stitch the pocket hem at the top.
+Step 3: Press under and stitch the pocket hem at the top

-Step 4: Press all the fold lines.
+Step 4: Press all the fold lines

+Turn your pocket to the wrong side.
+You’ll be folding and pressing the sides and bottom seam allowances.
+First fold under ⅝ inch seam allowance and press.
+Make sure your wrong sides are together.
+Then fold again and press.
 One set of pressed lines are outlines of the main pocket piece.
 The other lines will be at the seam allowance edges.

-Step 5: Stitch the corners.
+Step 5: Stitch the corners

 Pinch the corner, turn pocket inside out and stitch on the pre-pressed corner line, which is perpendicular to the edge.
 Before trimming, flip the pocket right side out to check.
 Repeat for the other corner.
+Make sure you are making the corners on the bottom edge of the pocket.

-Step 6: Press the accordion folds of all 3 edges.
+Step 6: Press the accordion folds of all 3 edges

-Step 7: Topstitch.
+Step 7: Topstitch

-Step 8: Pin the pocket on the garment and stitch.
+Step 8: Pin the pocket on the garment and stitch

-The stitching you're doing here is just like topstitching; I usually start at the top edge of one extension, and go around the pocket, slowing down to neaten the corners.
+Now that you know how to make a cargo pocket it’s time to sew it onto your garment!
+The stitching you’re doing here is just like topstitching; I usually start at the top edge of one extension, and go around the pocket, slowing down to neaten the corners.

 Probably the trickiest part of the cargo pocket is positioning the pocket extensions so that they are stitched directly under the pocket piece.
 It's easy for them to slide outward.

-Step 9: Optional - Add a flap and velcro, snap, or button.
+Step 9: Optional – Add a flap and velcro, snap, or button

 Susan @Living with Punks says